intel/llvm/sycl/doc/KernelProgramCache.md

 <a name="what-is-ksid">1</a>: Kernel set id is an ordinal number of the device
 binary image the kernel is contained in.
-<a name="what-is-bopts">2</a>: Hash for the string representation of build
+<a name="what-is-bopts">2</a>: The concatenation of build options (both compile
-options set in application or environment variables.
-The both compile and link options are used.
-There are three sources of build options:
+and link options) set in application or environment variables.
+There are three sources of build options which cache is aware of:
  - from device image (pi_device_binary_struct::CompileOptions,
  pi_device_binary_struct::LinkOptions);
  - environment variables (SYCL_PROGRAM_COMPILE_OPTIONS,
  SYCL_PROGRAM_LINK_OPTIONS);
  - options passed through SYCL API.

+Note: Backend runtimes used by SYCL can have extra environment or configurations values (e.g. IGC has [igc_flags.def](https://github.com/intel/intel-graphics-compiler/blob/7f91dd6b9f2ca9c1a8ffddd04fa86461311c4271/IGC/common/igc_flags.def) which affect JIT process).
+Changing such configuration will invalidate cache and manual cache cleanup should be done.
 <a name="what-is-kname">3</a>: Kernel name is a kernel ID mangled class' name
 which is provided to methods of `cl::sycl::handler` (e.g. `parallel_for` or `single_task`).

-### On-disk cache
+### Persistent cache

-The cache is hidden behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
+The cache works behind in-memory cache and stores the same underlying PI object behind `cl::sycl::program` user-level objects in a per-context data storage.
 The storage is organized as a map for storing device code image.
 It uses